convo-lang/convo-lang/convo/tui/tui-notes.md

   - pixel-level mouse modes
   - release events over borders, since border chars currently do not retain sprite ids
   - child sprites inside a scrollable panel can be the direct wheel target while the parent still performs the automatic scroll
+- Ctrl+Enter support depends on the terminal sending a distinguishable sequence.
+Common enhanced keyboard sequences are handled, but some terminals report Ctrl+Enter the same as Enter.

 ## Planned implementation convo scripts